machine mastery

 Do You Need Manual Pre-Infusion?

-• Your shots are already balanced
+• Your shots taste fine.

 Frequently Asked Questions

-Can I skip pre-infusion entirely?
+Can I skip pre-infusion?

 Related Guides: